 And while we enjoy regular plain granola, this chocolate granola has quickly become a favorite!
 It’s just so, so good.

-It kind of reminds me of a healthier version of Post’s Cocoa Pebbles cereal, one of my childhood favorites.
+It kind of reminds me of a more nutritious version of Post’s Cocoa Pebbles cereal, one of my childhood favorites.

 And one of my friends said that it reminds her of an oatmeal chocolate chip cookie dipped in milk.